 Once I’m vaccinated, do I still have to worry about public health measures like wearing a mask and social distancing?

+Information from Immunize BC has FAQ about vaccinations.
 After you get a vaccine, it will still be extremely important to continue to practice all the preventive measures that have been recommended, including washing your hands, maintaining a safe physical distance, wearing a mask, and staying home when sick.
 Learn more about why.

 BC Centre for Excellence in HIV/AIDS CDET Committee Statement on the use of COVID-19 mRNA vaccines (Pfizer and Moderna) in Persons living with HIV